 I will be honest, I had never done anything like this before.
 I was way out of my element.
-I had been listening to pod casts and reading books on how to start your own business.
+I had been listening to podcasts and reading books on how to start your own business.
 I knew I didn't want a service-oriented business, so I started thinking about products I could create and sell.
-I love headbands, and decided that was where it was at for me.
+I love headbands, and because I couldn't find the perfect one in the marketplace, I decided that was where it was at for me.
 After researching how I would find a manufacturer, I realized most of these textile companies were located in China.
 This was a little discouraging to me for a couple of reasons: I don't speak Chinese and I really had no idea how their employees were treated.
 I'm sure these factories were fine companies, but it just didn't sit well with me, so I put my project on hold.
 A few weeks later, I was at my daughter's gymnastics practice.
 I noticed a new Mom sitting next to me had older kids in the early afternoon class.
 Striking up a conversation, I asked her if she home-schooled.
 She continued on to tell me her family was from Colorado, but lived in Nepal.
 I was intrigued, so I sort of interrogated the poor girl.
 I learned she and her family have a socially-ethical manufacturing company in Nepal, that helps women coming out of slavery and sex-trafficking situations get back on their feet, called Purnaa.
-It was meant to be.--I now refer to this as my "divine coincidence."
+It was meant to be!
+I now refer to this as my "divine coincidence."
 Over the next few months, my husband and I worked closely with this wonderful couple on designing my headbands and working on another project my husband had going on.
 I designed the headbands, picked fabric patterns, and HeadPeace was born!

 Use left/right arrows to navigate the slideshow or swipe left/right if using a mobile device

 choosing a selection results in a full page refresh

 press the space key then arrow keys to make a selection